 Most Santa Maria grills come in a rectangular shape.
 They have 2-3 layers on the inside.
 A two-layer system would have a layer for the firewood and another one for the meat.
 The three-layered variety has an additional layer that is used as a fat collection tray, which would also double as an ashtray.
 This often makes the cleanup process a little bit easier.

 It can either be 3 or 4 sided.
 A 4 sided Santa Maria grill requires the grid to remain lifted as the fire is set and allowed to settle.
 Once settled, the handle is turned to place the meat above the heat at the required distance.
 The 3 sided version allows you to move the firewood around while the grid is lowered.

-How to Build a Santa Maria Grill (step by step guide)
+How to build a Santa Maria grill